-Sent: April 18, 2023 Respond By: May 19, 2023 Referral To: ☐ shíshálh Nation $\square$ Min. of Transportation and Infra. ☐ District of Sechelt ☐ Skwxwú7mesh Nation $\square$ Agricultural Land Commission ☐ Town of Gibsons ☐ SCRD Building Services $\square$ Min. of Forests, Lands and Nat. ☐ Islands Trust $\square$ SCRD Infrastructure Services ☐ School District #46 ☐ Vancouver Coastal Health ☐ SCRD Corporate Services $\square$ Dept. of Fisheries and Oceans □ Advisory Planning Commission ☐ Natural Resources Advisory ☐ Agricultural Area Committee ☐ Other: Type of Referral: Board Police су Electoral Area: all Summary of Referral: Summary of Referral: for discussion and feedback.
+Sent: April 18, 2023 Respond By: May 19, 2023 Referral To: ☐ shíshálh Nation \square Min. of Transportation and Infra. ☐ District of Sechelt ☐ Skwxwú7mesh Nation \square Agricultural Land Commission ☐ Town of Gibsons ☐ SCRD Building Services \square Min. of Forests, Lands and Nat. ☐ Islands Trust \square SCRD Infrastructure Services ☐ School District #46 ☐ Vancouver Coastal Health ☐ SCRD Corporate Services \square Dept. of Fisheries and Oceans □ Advisory Planning Commission ☐ Natural Resources Advisory ☐ Agricultural Area Committee ☐ Other: Type of Referral: Board Police су Electoral Area: all Summary of Referral: Update: The draft OCP amendment policy is on the APC agenda for a second time to provide more time for discussion and feedback.
 SCRD's 7 OCPs are aging and in need of renewal.
 Meanwhile, SCRD is experiencing rising numbers of applications to amend OCPs, such as applications to change land use designations or density.
 Staff observe the need for policy direction in advance of full OCP renewal, to guide applicants, staff, community and decision makers in preparing and evaluating proposed applications toward innovative OCP amendment applications that will benefit the region for the long term.
 The draft policy proposes a framework for interdisciplinary evaluation that ensures clear direction for managing emerging values as well as those already embedded in SCRD policies and strategic plan: housing affordability, natural asset protection, climate action, reconciliation, water conservation, corridor planning, park land dedication and more.
 This is proposed to be a guide for Board decision making, which is also intended to be operationalized via staff: from inquiry management, through pre-application negotiation, technical review and Board reports.
 SCRD Board is interested in seeing an updated draft policy after referring it to shíshálh Nation and Skwxwú7mesh Nation, APCs as well as some community organizations.
 Your feedback is much appreciated.